m-schochet/asas-sn-cnn/README.md

-# Stellar Rotation Period Prediction from ASAS-SN Light Curves using a Convolutional Neural Network
+# Stellar Rotation Period Prediction from the All-Sky Automated Survey for Supernovae Light Curves using Deep Learning
 #### AKA: asas-sn cnn

-This repository hosts all the code used in the development of the convolutional neural networkfrom Schochet & Planet et al. (in prep) "Stellar Rotation Period Prediction from ASAS-SN Light Curves using Deep Learning"
+This repository hosts all the code used in the development of the convolutional neural network from Schochet & Planet et al. (in prep) "Stellar Rotation Period Prediction from ASAS-SN Light Curves using Deep Learning"

 ## Repository Guide